Peter Hendy

 Peter Gerard Hendy, Baron Hendy of Richmond Hill, (born 19 March 1953), is a British transport executive and politician who has served as Minister of State for Rail since July 2024.

 Early life and education

 Hendy is the younger son of Jack Hendy and the Honourable Mary Best, youngest daughter of Philip George Best, 6th Baron Wynford.
-His brother is John Hendy, Baron Hendy KC.
+His older brother is John Hendy, Baron Hendy KC.

 Hendy was educated at Latymer Upper School and the University of Leeds, where he graduated in Economics and Geography in 1975.